 Employment Outlook and Salary Information

-Educational, guidance, school and vocational counselors in general earned a median annual salary of $53,600 in 2013, as reported by the U.S. Bureau of Labor Statistics (BLS).
+Educational, guidance, school and vocational counselors in general earned a median annual salary of $53,660 in 2015, as reported by the U.S. Bureau of Labor Statistics (BLS).
 Because schools are admitting more students, they will need more counselors to assist those students.
-Data from the BLS shows employment opportunities for school and career counselors are expected to grow by twelve percent between 2012 and 2022.
+Data from the BLS shows employment opportunities for school and career counselors are expected to grow by eight percent between 2014 and 2024.